aullisia/aullisia/README.md

 - 👋 Hi, I’m @aullisia
-- 😎 I code sometimes!
+- 😎 I code in my free time!
+- 🎓 Im a Student

 <!---
 aullisia/aullisia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.